WiseGirls: Plot

-Returning from Missouri as a medical school dropout, Meg Kennedy (Mira Sorvino) moves to Staten Island, New York City, staying with her grandmother due to not having found a place for herself.
-With the recommendation of Mrs. Saladino, a woman who looks after Meg's grandmother, Meg takes work at an Italian restaurant, run by Gio Esposito (Joseph Siravo).
+Returning from Missouri as a medical school dropout, Meg Kennedy moves to Staten Island, New York City, staying with her grandmother due to not having found a place for herself.
+With the recommendation of Mrs. Saladino, a woman who looks after Meg's grandmother, Meg takes work at an Italian restaurant, run by Gio Esposito.
 At first, Meg makes mistakes and fails to live up to Esposito's expectations.
 However, she soon proves her worth by saving the life of a restaurant patron from a gunshot wound.
 Meg becomes a well known waitress by the restaurant's customers and saves enough money from her tips to buy her own apartment.

-Meg befriends two other waitresses including Kate (Melora Walters), who aspires to be a Broadway star, and Raychel (Mariah Carey), an outspoken, brassy women.
+Meg befriends two other waitresses including Kate, who aspires to be a Broadway star, and Raychel, an outspoken, brassy woman.
 The three become close friends making a pact to meet once a year at a particular bar.
 Meg also opens up to them about recent loss of her fiancé.
 Despite this, Meg becomes aware that the restaurant is not only mob-owned, but also a front for drug-dealing operations of which Raychel and possibly Kate appear to be aware.
-Struggling to pull her life together, Meg finds it harder to accept monetary tokens from restaurant owner Mr. Santalino (Arthur J. Nascarella), while also fending off the romantic attentions of his son, Frankie (Christian Maelen).
+Struggling to pull her life together, Meg finds it harder to accept monetary tokens from restaurant owner Mr. Santalino, while also fending off the romantic attentions of his son, Frankie.

 Things come to a breaking point when Esposito drunkenly punches Meg in the face.
 Mr. Santalino and Frankie kills Esposito while Meg watches in horror.
 Frankie forces Meg at gunpoint to cut Esposito's body up into little pieces so they can dispose of his body in a meat grinder.
 Meg later tells Kate everything that happened and lets her know that she plans on leaving town.
 Kate tries to stop her but in the process reveals that she is actually an undercover police officer and that she had recorded everything Meg said.
 The police then tap Meg's necklace and put her back undercover at the restaurant, hoping that Mr. Santalino or Frankie will confess to the murder of Esposito.